dmahugh/scs-draw/README.md

 Scanned images of the artwork for the slipcase that Draw shipped in.

 ### DRAW.IMD
-A MAME image of Draw, for those who want to run it in the MAME emulator.
+A disk image of Draw in the ImageDisk format developed by Dave Dunfield. [http://dunfield.classiccmp.org/img/](http://dunfield.classiccmp.org/img/)

 ### GPL-declaration.txt
 My declaration of the release of SCS-Draw as open source freeware under GNU GPLv3 on December 26, 2023.